yuvaldekel/Event-Driven-Ansible-EDA-Workshop/Moudle 2/README.md

         * `namespace`: The Route must be in the same namespace as the Service it exposes.
 Since the Rulebook Activation service will be created in your AAP namespace, the Route must be there as well.
         * `name: alertmanager-listener`: This must **exactly match** the name of the Rulebook Activation you will create later, as EDA uses that name to create the corresponding Service.
         * `tls: { termination: edge, insecureEdgeTerminationPolicy: Redirect }`: This is a critical security configuration.
 It tells the OpenShift router to terminate TLS (HTTPS) at the edge of the cluster.
 Any external, unencrypted HTTP traffic will be automatically redirected to HTTPS.
 This ensures that the alert data sent from Alertmanager is encrypted as it travels over the network to your cluster, protecting it from snooping.

+    * **Create a Test PrometheusRule for Workshop Demonstration:**
+        * Create a new file at `extensions/eda/k8s-objects/test-prometheus-rule.yml` and add the following content. **Replace `<worker-name>` with an actual worker node name from your cluster.**
+        ```yaml
+        ---
+        apiVersion: monitoring.coreos.com/v1
+        kind: PrometheusRule
+        metadata:
+          name: dummy-prometheus-rule
+          namespace: openshift-monitoring
+        spec:
+          groups:
+          - name: dummy-prometheus-rule
+            rules:
+            - alert: NodeHealthCheckFailed
+              annotations:
+                summary: event driven poc
+              expr: |
+                max(node_disk_info{instance=~"<worker-name>"}) by(instance)
+              for: 10s
+              labels:
+                severity: custom
+        ```

+    * **Important Note about the Test PrometheusRule**: This is a **dummy PrometheusRule designed for workshop testing purposes only**.
+It will trigger alerts almost instantly when applied, allowing you to quickly test your Event-Driven Ansible setup without waiting for real infrastructure issues.
+        * The `node_disk_info` metric is always available, so these alerts will fire immediately
+        * The `for: 10s` duration means alerts become active after just 10 seconds
+        * This allows rapid iteration and testing of your EDA rulebook conditions and remediation workflows
+        * **For production scenarios**, refer to the real-world PrometheusRules and monitoring jobs described in the **Appendix** section below

 5.  **Create the Rebooter Pod Template:**
     * Create a new file at `templates/reboot_node_pod.yaml.j2` and add the following content: